mach25/permissions_by_term/README.txt

 taxonomy term vocabulary.
 In the top of the form you can see the term permissions.
 You can specify here, which roles and users can "use" this taxonomy term either by node editing or accessing the nodes on a view or on node display.
-Currently the views-functionality only works for views, which are replacing Drupal's default taxonomy term related nodes-listing.
+The module hides nodes on a view, if they are displayed by teaser display mode.
 3., To restrict the access to related nodes, you need to setup a field in your specific content type.
 This node has to be a "taxonomy term relation" and you have to use the following machine name: field_secured_areas.
 If you've done so,